How Long Should I Expect my Touchscreen to Last?

 Regardless of the manufacturer or installation environment, all equipment is subject to failure.
 Therefore, always consider the warranty period and support of the touchscreen hardware you purchase.
 Reputable manufacturers generally provide a 1 or 3-year advance replacement warranty on their touchscreen monitors, meaning you can receive a working replacement unit before you need to ship out your problem unit, minimizing the down time for your exhibit or installation.

 So how long can you expect your touchscreen monitor last?
-If you chose wisely, you can expect to get at least 6 years of useful life–and hopefully many more.
+If you choose wisely, you can expect to get at least 6 years of useful life–and hopefully many more.